scala/docs.scala-lang/_overviews/parallel-collections/architecture.md

-`Builder`, and a collection can be produced by invoking the `result` method, in the case of parallel collections, a `Combiner` has a method called `combine` which takes another `Combiner` and produces a new `Combiner` that contains the union of both elements.
+`Builder`, and a collection can be produced by invoking the `result` method, in the case of parallel collections, a `Combiner` has a method called `combine` which takes another `Combiner` and produces a new `Combiner` that contains the union of both's elements.
 After `combine` has been invoked, both `Combiner`s become invalidated.

     trait Combiner[Elem, To] extends Builder[Elem, To] {